 - salt to taste

-- 1 tbsp chopped parsley, for each serving
+- 1 tablespoon chopped parsley, for each serving

-- Put red lentil, rice, chopped onion and water in a pot.
-Cook it over medium heat.
+- Put red lentils, rice, chopped onion and water in a pot.
+Cook over medium heat.
+Bring it to boil.

-- Add salt and spices when it boils and boil until it is very soft and mushy.
+- Add salt and spices when it boils and cook until it is very soft and mushy.

 - Start preparing its sauce for topping.
 Heat olive oil, add pepper paste into it and mix.
 It’s done in 30 seconds.

 - Take some lentil dip on a plate.
-Top it with a little pepper paste sauce, parsley and sumac and serve with lemon wedges.
+Top it with a little pepper paste sauce, parsley and sumac.
+Serve with extra lemon wedges and chips.